U.S. focus is on boosting Iraqi forces, not air strikes

 This official said that once militants had taken control of cities, it would require "incredibly intense fighting" on the ground to dislodge them.

-(Reporting by Arshad Mohammed, Steve Holland and Peter Cooney; Editing by Prudence Crowther)
+(Reporting by Arshad Mohammed, Ned Parker, Steve Holland and Peter Cooney; Editing by Missy Ryan, Prudence Crowther, Robert Birsel)